 I am joint faculty in the Department of Wildlife Ecology and Conservation and maintain approved graduate faculty status with The UF Graduate School.
-Since 2017, I have mentored 6 undergraduate and 3 graduate students from numerous UF departments in various aspects of Extension as part of the federal-work study program, as student program assistants, and through the IFAS Extension Internship program.
+Since 2017, I have mentored 7 undergraduate and 3 graduate students from numerous UF departments in various aspects of Extension as part of the federal-work study program, as student program assistants, and through the IFAS Extension Internship program. .
+I am currently on 2 graduate student committees (1 MS in School of Forest, Fisheries, and Geomatic Sciences, and 1 PhD in the School of Natural Resources and Environment).
 I am available to serve as co-chair or member on graduate student supervisory committees.

 - Florida Association of Natural Resource Extension Professionals – NE District Director

 - Florida Bat Working Group – Board of Directors

 - UF/IFAS Extension Roadmap Initiative III (Natural Resources) Leadership Team – Co-Chair